Life in the POCLAC

 And the Agile Coach?
 Well, in Nienke’s words, “Agile Coaches help to create a high-performing tribe by challenging, coaching, and inspiring in terms of content, culture, and process on all levels.”

 What fascinates me about Nienke’s experience is that she started right away by suggesting improvements to the way her POCLAC leadership team worked.
 Sometimes they faltered, but they kept learning and trying to improve.
 They consciously worked to make their squads more autonomous.
-And they worked through reorganization and growth and lots of change.
+They worked through reorganization, growth, and lots of change.

 After two years, Nienke left her POCLAC to join another group in ING as an Agile Coach.
 Nienke reflects, “Looking back at the journey described in this experience report, I realize now how important it is to share experiences between POCLACs and learn from mistakes.
 The challenges that I faced were not unique, nor were the solutions, although back then I sometimes thought they were.
 Finding solutions becomes more difficult if you don’t know what has been tried before by others.”